NikolayIT/SantaseGameEngine/Documentation/Rules.md

 ## Introduction

-In Germany, the two-player game 66 (Sechsundsechzig) is probably as well-known as [Skat](../schafk/skat.html).
+In Germany, the two-player game 66 (Sechsundsechzig) is probably as well-known as _Skat_.
 In contrast to Skat, however, 66 is usually thought of as a simple game suitable for children.
 This reputation may be partly due to the lack of any standard set of 66 rules laid down by an official body or tournament organisation.
-Even the "66 Research Circle" in Paderborn [[3]](#ref3) referred to by David Parlett in his Card Games for Two [[1]](#ref1) does not take on this task.
+Even the "66 Research Circle" in Paderborn [[3]] referred to by David Parlett in his Card Games for Two [[1]] does not take on this task.
 Most game book authors fail to take this game seriously, and are satisfied simply to copy an incomplete description by another author from an earlier book.

 The game is named 66 because the objective of each hand is to be the first to collect 66 card points in tricks and melds.
 It is said to have originated around 1652 in the town of Paderborn.
 The inn where it was first played has not survived, but its invention is commemorated by a plaque on the bank which has replaced it.
-In some old books the game is called Paderbornern rather than 66\. [[2]](#ref2)
+In some old books the game is called Paderbornern rather than 66\. [[2]]

 A great number of variants of 66 and similar games are played in many European countries.
 The closely related game [Schnapsen](schnaps.html) is very popular in Austria, and because the rules differ from those of 66 in several important details, it is described on a separate page of this site.
 A list of the main [differences between German 66 and Austrian Schnapsen](#schnapsen) can be found below.